Vkumar-sys/INDUSTRIAL_PROJECT_3-Hospitality_Revenue_Analysis-/README.md

   ✔ If we see our key metrics RevPar,ADR,Occupancy % trend of 3 months on weekly basis we see that occupancy is
      fluctuating which might be possible but the ADR is fixed so we can assume that hotels have fixed or flat pricing.

-  ✔  In hospitality Industry average rating and occupancy % are directly dependent upon each other so not much more         pricing so we have to focus on our services,hotel management and employees behaviour to get better and higher
+  ✔  In hospitality Industry average rating and occupancy % are directly dependent upon each other so not much more
-      ratings.
+     on pricing so we have to focus on our services,hotel management and employees behaviour to get better and higher ratings.

   ✔  In terms of few more metrics like DBRN(Daily Booked Room Nights) which tells how many rooms are booked for a day
       considering a given time period,DSRN(Daily Sellable Room Nights) which tells how many rooms are ready to sell